perfana/afterburner/azure/azure-deploy-docker.md

 In this example the `app.jar` was a directory instead of a proper file.
 The Spotify `docker-maven-plugin` was not configured correctly.

+### app.jar too small

-Another issue: the app.jar was too small.
+Issue: the app.jar was too small.
 Only the slim `app.jar` was deployed, not the full blown self running jar, because the Springboot maven repackage plugin was not executed in a maven build.
 This was solved by adding the repackage goal:

 ```xml